Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Bay View and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement for all Bay View and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standards that apply or will be in force to your rental home.
+• Property managers and landlords are required to keep records of their the conformance to all Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.

-• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes